-Current zoning setback requirements for non-mixed-use commercial developments in both the commercial and industrial zones allow the width of an alley to be credited towards the setback requirement for those developments abutting alleys adjacent to residential zones.
-This differs from the standard for a mixed-use commercial development that allows only half the alley width to be credited towards an alley frontage setback adjacent to a residential zone.
-The half width alley standard shifts the mixed-use development further from a residential neighborhood than a non-mixed ruse development of similar massing.
-The amendment ensures the same separation from residential zones for both mixed-use and non-mixed-use commercial developments (e.g. 10 feet of a 20-footwide alley separating a proposed development from residential may be credited towards the development setback requirement from residentially zoned properties).
+Current zoning setback requirements for non-mixed-use commercial developments in both the commercial and industrial zones allow the full width of an alley to be counted towards the setback requirement for those developments abutting alleys adjacent to residential zones.
+These setbacks are 10 feet in the CN, CG, CC, and CD zones for the first 15 feet of building height with a 60-degree clear zone angled away from the residential after the 15-foot height.
+The industrial zone setback is 12 feet plus one foot for every two feet above 20 feet in building height.
+The current setback standard differs from the mixed-use commercial development setbacks which allows only half the alley width to be counted towards that setback where an alley separates the development from a residential zone.

+The proposed half width alley amendment ensures the same separation from residential zones for both mixed-use and non-mixed-use commercial developments (e.g. that the setback be consistent - 10 feet of a 20-foot-wide alley separating a proposed commercial use, with or without residential above the ground floor when the alley abuts a residential zone).

-The Industrial Zones allow restaurant uses like commercial zones yet do not list outdoor dining as an allowed use.
+Like Commercial Zones, the Industrial Zones allow restaurant uses however, they do not include outdoor dining as an allowed use.
 The proposed amendment allowing outdoor dining in Industrial Zones will make the Industrial Zones consistent with other zones that allow both restaurants uses and outdoor dining ancillary to a restaurant.